odhondt/eo_tools/README.md

 - Please make sure `jupyter` is installed in your environment
 - Example jupyter notebooks demonstrate the different features
-- For conda use the notebooks in the `notebooks-cf` directory
+- For conda use the notebooks in the `notebooks-cf` directory of the github repository
-- For docker use the notebooks in the `notebooks` directory
+- For docker use the notebooks in the `notebooks` directory of the github repository

 ## Notice